5 Facts about Aujeszky's disease

 All areas where feral hogs may be present are considered high-risk areas.
 Even though most regions of the EU are now considered epidemic-free, this means only domestic pigs.

-Never let your four-legged friend get out of control, especially if you go for walks in forest areas.
-The risk of your pet coming into contact with an Aujeszky infected wild boar is too high.
+Never let your dog get out of control, mainly when you take walks in forest areas.
+The risk of your charge coming into contact with an Aujeszky infected wild boar is too high.
 It's best to keep your furry companion on a leash.

 You should also pay attention to this during your walks, that your darling does not come into contact with carrion or meat of hunted wild boar or their blood.